bjoyce3/uabrc.github.io/docs/cheaha/getting_started.md

 ### No Automatic Backups

-There is no automatic back up of any user data on the cluster in home, data, or scratch.
-At this time, all user data back up processes are defined and managed by each user and/or lab.
-Given that data backup demands vary widely between different users, groups, and research domains, this approach enables those who are most familiar with the data to make appropriate decisions based on their specific needs.
+There is no automatic back up of any researcher data on the cluster in home, data, or scratch.
+At this time, all researcher data back up processes are defined and managed by each researcher and/or lab.
+Given that data backup demands vary widely between different researchers, groups, and research domains, this approach enables those who are most familiar with the data to make appropriate decisions based on their specific needs.

 For example, if a group is working with a large shared data set that is a local copy of a data set maintained authoritatively at a national data bank, maintaining a local backup is unlikely to be a productive use of limited storage resources, since this data could potentially be restored from the authoritative source.
 If, however, you are maintaining a unique source of data of which yours is the only copy, then maintaining a backup is critical if you value that data set.
 It's worth noting that while this "uniqueness" criteria may not apply to the data you analyze, it may readily apply to the codes that define your analysis pipelines.